-Bulgaria: State officials and representatives of the project Balkan Stream gas pipeline inspected construction site25.
-September 2020. / SEE Energy News
+Bulgaria: State officials and representatives of the project Balkan Stream gas pipeline inspected construction site, SEE Energy News

 Bulgarian Prime Minister Boyko Borisov said that the project is entering its final phase.
 PM Borisov, Saudi Arabia’s Deputy Minister of Energy Aabed Abdullah al-Saadoun, Bulgarian energy officials and representatives of the project contractor Arkad inspected the construction site of the Balkan Stream gas pipeline.

 All the necessary pipes for the pipeline have been delivered to Bulgaria and are being distributed along the route, with more than 2,500 workers in the field.
 With the implementation of Balkan Stream, Bulgaria is becoming a regional strategic gas distribution center and guarantees diversification of gas supplies.